John Fitch (inventor): Steam-powered boat

 "Plan of Mr. Fitch's Steam Boat", Columbian Magazine (December 1786), woodcut by James Trenchard.

 Model of the Perseverance, Deutsches Technikmuseum Berlin, Germany.

 By 1785, Fitch was done surveying and settled in Warminster, Pennsylvania, where he began working on his ideas for a steam-powered boat.
 Unable to raise funds from the Continental Congress, he persuaded various state legislatures to award him a 14-year monopoly for steamboat traffic on their inland waterways.
 With these monopolies, he secured funding from business people and professional citizens in Philadelphia.

 Fitch had seen a drawing of an early British Newcomen atmospheric engine in an encyclopedia, but Newcomen engines were huge structures designed to pump water out of mines.
 He had somehow heard about the more efficient steam engine developed by James Watt in Scotland in the late 1770s.
-Still, there was not a single Watt engine in America at that time, nor would there be for many years (Fulton's exported model in his 1807 steamboat, Clermont, would be one of the first) because Britain would not allow the export of any new technology to its former colony.
-As a result, Fitch attempted to design his version of a steam engine.
-He moved to Philadelphia and engaged the clockmaker and inventor Henry Voigt to help him build a working model and place it on a boat.
+Still, there was not a single Watt engine in America at that time, nor would there be for many years (Fulton's exported model in his 1807 steamboat, Clermont, would be one of the first) because Britain would not allow the export of any new technology to the former colony.
+As a result, Fitch attempted to design his own version of a steam engine.
+He then moved to Philadelphia and engaged the clockmaker and inventor Henry Voigt to help him build a working model and place it on a boat.

 The first successful trial run of his steamboat Perseverance was made on the Delaware River on August 22, 1787, in the presence of delegates from the Constitutional Convention.
 A bank of oars on either side of the boat propelled it.
 During the next few years, Fitch and Voigt worked to develop better designs, and in June 1790, launched a 60 ft boat powered by a steam engine driving several stern-mounted oars.
 These oars paddled like the motion of a swimming duck's feet.
 With this boat, he carried up to 30 paying passengers on numerous round-trip voyages between Philadelphia and Burlington, New Jersey during the summer of 1790.
 Estimates of miles traveled that summer range from 1,300 to 3,000, and Fitch claimed that the boat often went for 500 miles without mechanical problems.
 Estimated speeds were of a minimum 6 miles per hour under unfavorable conditions, to a maximum of 7 or 8 miles per hour.